-- The papers are meant to get readers thinking about solutions for solving problems and charting a course for the city's future. - The Discussion Papers set the stage for subsequent policy direction.
+- Meant to get readers thinking about solutions for solving problems and charting a course for the city's future. - Set the stage for subsequent policy direction.

 When reading the Discussion Papers consider:

 - Has the project team accurately captured the issues of importance to the city? - Given this information, how do you see the city best developing and responding to current and potential future issues over the next 30 years? - What ideas/solutions come to mind when reading the information?